|

 Note the section LED switch, top-right, that can disable the Reverb section.

-- Freeze Mode - Allows for infinite length reverb tails.
-Chose one of the three modes.
+Freeze Mode - Allows for infinite length reverb tails.
+Choose one of the three modes.
 TIP: This switch is intended for Automation.
 Keyboard Controller will allow you to trigger Freeze or Sustain from a Piano roll.

 signal.